rake-compiler/rake-compiler-dock/README.md

     $ rake-compiler-dock bash -c 'rvmsudo rake-compiler update-config'

-The environment variable `RUBY_CC_VERSION` is predefined and includes all these versions:
+The environment variable `RUBY_CC_VERSION` is predefined and includes all these cross ruby versions:

     $ rake-compiler-dock bash -c 'echo $RUBY_CC_VERSION'    # =>  1.8.7:1.9.3:2.0.0:2.1.6:2.2.2

 Overwrite `RUBY_CC_VERSION`, if your gem does not support all available versions.

+You can also choose between different executable ruby versions by `rvm use <version>` .
+Current default is 2.2.

 ### Add to your Rakefile